 This program is also offered as a non-credit program.
 Please visit Alternative Service Breaks - Nicaragua (non-credit) for more information.

-Undergraduate students choosing to earn credit for this program will enroll in EXP 396-002 during the Winter 2014-2015 Intersession (1 credit hour).
+Undergraduate students choosing to earn credit for this program will enroll in EXP 396-002 (1 credit hour).
 All Experiential Education course credits require the completion of a Learning Contract before students may enroll in the course credit.
 Unlike a traditional seated course, students enrolled in EXP 396-002 earn 1 credit hour per 48 work hours (inclusive of time spent volunteering abroad).
 Students earn credit primarily based upon their completion of a community-based experience (in this case an alternative service break program), inclusive of a reflective culminating assignment.